-The Strategic Information Technology Committee (SITC) is entrusted with raising, hearing, and discussing IT issues that affect significant portions of the University of Utah community or cross multiple areas of oversight.
+The Strategic Information Technology Committee (SITC) is entrusted with identifying, understanding, and discussing IT issues that affect significant portions of the University of Utah community or cross multiple areas of oversight.
 The SITC is expected to make recommendations to the President’s Executive Leadership Team based on a consensus opinion of the majority of the major campus academic and administrative units, and in the best interests of the University of Utah as a whole.

-Mission, scope and key goals
+Mission, scope, and key goals

 The SITC considers technology-related issues brought forth by faculty, students, staff, and researchers and seeks solutions that align with the University’s mission and strategic goals, as well as represent the most appropriate decision for the University at large.

 SITC considers programs, policy and initiatives that address central architecture, new technologies, funding, strategic and enterprise programs, and projects affecting units campus-wide, such as:

 - IT that UIT does not control

 - Technical architecture